In this tutorial:

 - Device: Select built-in webcam or connected device to record.

-- Shape (Mac only): Select Rectangle, Rounded Rectangle, Square, Rounded Square, or Circle for Picture-in-Picture webcam display.
+- Shape: Select Circle, Rectangle, Rounded Rectangle, Square, or Rounded Square for Picture-in-Picture webcam display.

 Preview in Editor

 Open the capture in Snagit Editor to preview, edit, and share the video.